Years at OCCS: 22 years

 Educational Background: MA from Dordt College

 Professional Experience: I taught 3 years in 2nd, 3rd, and 4th grades at Mount Vernon Christian School in Mount Vernon, Washington.
 I then taught 4 years in a 2nd and 3rd grade combination classroom at Sheldon Christian School in Sheldon, IA.
-For the past 20 years I have been at OCCS, one year in 1st grade and 19 years in Kindergarten, and now back to first grade.
+For the past 22 years I have been at OCCS, one year in 1st grade, 20 years in Kindergarten, and now back to first grade.

 Family: My husband, Rob, works at EZ-liner Industries in Orange City.
 We have 3 children.
-Noah (22) works for Vogel Traffic Services, Chloe (19) attends Morningside College, majoring in communications, and Isaac (16) is a sophomore at Unity Christian High School.
+Noah (24) works for Pizza Ranch, Chloe (21) attends Morningside College, majoring in communications, and Isaac (18) is a senior at Unity Christian High School.